nandyalu/trailarr/README.md

 ### Docker Compose

-To run the application, you need to have [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) installed on your system.
+To run the application, you need to have [Docker](https://docs.docker.com/get-docker/) installed on your system.

 ```docker
 version: '3.2'